Blake Bell: Kansas City Chiefs (second stint)

-On March 18, 2021, Bell signed with the Kansas City Chiefs.
+On March 18, 2021, Bell signed with the Chiefs.
 He was put on the Reserve/COVID-19 list on December 21, 2021.
 He was activated off the Reserve/COVID-19 list on December 24, 2021.

 Bell re-signed with the Chiefs on March 24, 2022, to a one-year deal.
 Bell was placed on injured reserve on September 5, 2022.
 He was activated on December 23.

-In the 2022 season, Bell recorded his first career receiving touchdown in the regular season in the Chiefs week 17 game against the Denver Broncos.
-Bell won his second Super Bowl ring when the Chiefs defeated the Eagles 38-35 in Super Bowl LVII.
+In the 2022 season, Bell recorded his first career receiving touchdown in the regular season in the Chiefs' Week 17 game against the Denver Broncos.
+Bell won his second Super Bowl when the Chiefs defeated the Eagles 38–35 in Super Bowl LVII.

+In the 2023 season, Bell won his third Super Bowl championship when the Chiefs defeated the 49ers 25–22 in Super Bowl LVIII.

 Personal life

-Bell is the son of former Seattle Seahawks and Indianapolis Colts player Mark Bell.
-His uncle, Mike Bell, played for the Kansas City Chiefs from 1979–91.
+Bell is the son of former NFL defensive end Mark Bell and nephew of former defensive end Mike Bell.
 Bell is a devout Roman Catholic.